• Menu

 What to ask your barber

-Ask for a layered top hair of around 3 inches length that you can style to create the piecey look we see in the image displayed and a low fade done with #0 blade clippers.
+Ask for a layered top hair of around 3 inches long that you can style to create the piecey look we see in the image displayed and a low fade done with #0 blade clippers.

-24. Psycho Quiff
+24. Psycho Quiff Haircut for Men

-No matter the time frame, quiffs have always a way of popping back in the trend and this is the case with the Psycho Quiff which gets its name from the rough, razor-sharp look.
+No matter the time frame, quiffs have always a way of popping back into the trend and this is the case with the Psycho Quiff which gets its name from the rough, razor-sharp look.

 Source